xhchrn/website/content/authors/admin/_index.md

 - Visitors
 ---

-Howdy!
-I am a Ph.D. student (since 2017) in the Electrical and Computer Engineering Department (DICE), University of Texas at Austin.
+Hi there!
+I am a Ph.D. student (since 2017) in the Electrical and Computer Engineering Department (DICE Track), University of Texas at Austin.
 I am a research assistant in the  **V**isual **I**nformatics Group @ University of **T**exas at **A**ustin ([VITA Group](https://vita-group.github.io/)), led by [Prof. Zhangyang Wang](https://www.atlaswang.com/).
 Before I moved to UT Austin in Aug 2020, I was a Ph.D. student in the Computer Science and Engineering Department, Texas A&M University.
 I also closely work with [Prof. Wotao Yin](http://www.math.ucla.edu/~wotaoyin/), in the Mathematics department, UCLA.